kacperson/Hackaton2021/README.md

 ### You need to install:
   1. run setup.sh
-  2. download <https://github.com/UB-Mannheim/tesseract/wiki> and you have to add path to ./client/screen_to_text/ImgToText.py:
+  2. download <https://github.com/UB-Mannheim/tesseract/wiki> and you have to add path to ./client/screen_to_text/ImgToText.py file:
     ```pytesseract.pytesseract.tesseract_cmd = r'<YourPath>\Tesseract-OCR\tesseract.exe' ```
   3. run AutoNotes